scrapy/scrapy/docs/topics/leaks.rst

 By default Scrapy keeps the request queue in memory; it includes :class:`~scrapy.http.Request` objects and all objects referenced in Request attributes (e.g. in :attr:`~scrapy.http.Request.meta`).
-While not necesserily a leak, this can take a lot of memory.
+While not necessarily a leak, this can take a lot of memory.
 Enabling :ref:`persistent job queue <topics-jobs>` could help keeping memory usage in control.